TENANTS LEGAL CENTER

 RIGHTS IN AN EVICTION CASE

 The following is a general description of the more common EVICTION NOTICES given by a landlord.
 These notices are very technical and require certain information and statutory language.
 If the notice fails to be complete in its contents, it may be invalid.
-If you disagree with or wish to dispute any notice you receive, seek legal advice before responding since what you say or write will be used against you!
+If you disagree with or wish to dispute any notice you receive, seek legal advice before taking any action since what you say or write can be used against you.

-1. 30 DAY NOTICE OF TERMINATION OF TENANCY in writing is required to terminate a month to month periodic tenancy of less than a year for residential or for month to month commercial tenancies and tenancies at will.
+1. 30 DAY NOTICE OF TERMINATION OF TENANCY in writing is used to terminate a month to month periodic tenancy of less than a year for residential or for month to month commercial tenancies and tenancies at will.
 The notice generally need not state a cause, but it cannot be retaliatory, discriminatory, or otherwise illegal.
-Different rules apply for Govt. subsidized housing (i.e. Section 8 or other programs) and notices may vary in Foreclosure cases.
+Different rules apply for certain local jurisdictions, Govt. subsidized housing (i.e. Section 8 or other programs) and notices may vary in Foreclosure cases.

 The City of San Diego has a GOOD CAUSE law (Right to Know Ordinance) protecting certain tenants in a residential tenancy of at least TWO years and that good cause must be written in the notice.

 4. 3 DAY NOTICE TO PAY RENT OR QUIT is used to notify a tenant that rent is past due and to pay the rent in 3 days or vacate.
 If the tenant vacates within the 3 days, he/she is NOT relieved from the rent obligation under the lease or rental agreement.